yinmingjun/jsoop/README.md

 		jsoop.initializeBase(DemoNamespace.DemoClass, this);
 	};

 The function name of class constructor should be full name of class, and replace the "." to "_".
 For example, " function Namespace1_ClassA( ... ) ...".

 #### Implementation of Class Member
 The implementation of class member should combine the class constructor name and the class member name with "$".
 For example:

 function DemoNamespace_DemoClass$demoMethod() {
-	return 'is DemoClass.demoMethod';
+	return 'DemoClass.demoMethod';
 }

 #### Filling Prototype
 The filling of prototype should like the following style: